Samuel Walker (police accountability expert)

 Samuel Emlen Walker (born December 19, 1942) is an American civil liberties, policing, and criminal justice expert.
-He specializes in police accountability.
+He specializes in the history of police and police accountability.

 Early life and education

 Walker was born in Indianapolis, Indiana, but grew up in Shaker Heights, Ohio.
 His father was an executive who worked for the railroad.

 In December 1964, Walker received a B.A. in American Culture from the University of Michigan, where he wrote film reviews for The Michigan Daily student newspaper for a semester.
 In 1970, Walker received an M.A. in American history from University of Nebraska Omaha.
 In 1973, he earned a PhD in American history from Ohio State University.
 His thesis was on Terence V. Powderly, and was called "Terence V. Powderly, "Labour Mayor": Workingmen's Politics in Scranton, Pennsylvania 1870-1884".
 His thesis advisor was K. Austin Kerr.

 Career

 Mississippi Freedom Summer

 In the spring of 1964, civil rights activist Robert "Bob" Moses visited the University of Michigan-Ann Arbor in a drive to recruit students like Walker to go to Mississippi as part of the Council of Federated Organizations (COFO)'s Mississippi Freedom Summer.
 After orientation/training in Ohio and raising US$500 for bail, for six weeks in the summer of 1964 starting in June 1964, Walker worked as a volunteer, going on door-to-door voter registration drives to encourage African American citizens to register to vote.
 Part of the effort was to highlight the restrictions on voter registration and to establish a non-violent right to organize and empower in the face of institutional terrorism of the Black community in Mississippi.

 After graduating from college, Walker returned to Mississippi in January 1965 to continue the Mississippi Freedom Project.
 Walker was based in Gulfport, Mississippi until August 1966.